Take action or how to create a USP

 Your unique selling proposition is at the core of your cafe business, which means it needs to be everywhere.

-What's your unique selling proposition?
-Let me know in the comments below!
+Do you already have a unique selling proposition?
+Awesome!
+I'd love to know more about!
+Share in the comments below!